 How do you define what's pretty?
 Is there even a way to grade aesthetics?

 “You recognize a great photograph when you see it, but how do you rationalize why you like what you like?

-I’ll focus on 4 major principles that relate closely to presentation design:
+I'll focus on four major principles that relate closely to presentation design:

 The ultimate goal of a graphic composition is to speak with one visual voice.
-What this means is that all graphic elements need to be coherent, and consistent throughout your design.
-Unity and harmony are achieved by different methods, which include for example sticking to 1 or 2 fonts tops, and using a color palette that is consistent on your different media outputs.
+This means that all graphic elements need to be coherent, and consistent throughout your design.
+Unity and harmony are achieved by different methods, such as sticking to 1 or 2 fonts tops, and using a color palette that is consistent on your different media outputs.

 Unity is absolutely key when establishing corporate identity.
 A company needs to speak with a unique voice, and that covers from the obvious stuff (company goodies, corporate communications) to more complex outputs (i.e. marketing material).

 There should be an intended order in which your graphic composition should be read, and that order should be obvious to the spectator.
 This is why establishing visual hierarchy is an important part of arranging content.
 Have you ever visited a website where you don't know where to start, what to click first, which navigation is global, or local?
 Well, those websites are perfect examples of poorly established visual hierarchies.
 The result?
 People become overwhelmed, feel lost, and quickly lose interest and leave.
 Conveying visual hierarchy can be achieved not only by positioning elements in an intended and well thought order; it can also be established by the use color, shape and text, and the relationship in size and distribution of each of those elements.